 Anglers needing advice regarding fishing spots or information on river conditions can call Blackwater Fisheries Research and Development Center near Holt (850-957-6175), or Ted Brown at Becks Lake Fish Camp, LLC (850-375-0383).

-Striped bass fishing will pick up during the cooler days of fall and early winter.
-Good locales for striper fishing include the lower section of the river, from the thermal canal down to the spoil islands near the mouth of the river.
+Striped bass fishing will be good in April and decline as the summer encroaches.
+Good locales for striper fishing, from April through June include the tidal, lower section of the river, from the thermal canal of plant Crist down to the Spoil Islands near the mouth of the river and any cold water refuge you may find.
 Dawn and dusk during a falling tide seems to be prime times for striper fishing.
-Some fishermen have discovered great success fishing after dark, especially near artificial lights.
-In the lower tidal section of the river, you should try to fish around points of land extending into the river.
-Live mullet or menhaden make good baits.
-Anglers are also catching striped bass farther upstream, near the spill way, on live shrimp and inline spinners.
+Some anglers have discovered great success fishing after dark especially near artificial lights.
+In the lower tidal section of the river, you should try to fish around points of land extending into the river, live mullet or menhaden make good baits.
+Anglers should use plugs that resemble bait fishes, such as shad or mullet.
+During these months, striped bass may often be found schooling at the surface and may be caught by casting into the schools with top water plugs or stick baits.
+Live shrimp or Bucktail jigs are also appropriate.
 Striped bass are available in the Escambia River as a result of long-term stocking by the Florida Fish and Wildlife Conservation Commission.

 It is illegal to take or possess alligator gar without a valid scientific collectors permit.
 Consequently, even attempting to take alligator gar that you intend to release is breaking the law.
 Alligator gar are native to Panhandle Rivers and can grow to more than 150 pounds.
 Their gator-like snout is distinctly different than the snout’s of spotted or longnose gar, the two other gar species found in the panhandle.
 Researchers are evaluating the population size and other biological considerations that will help inform possible future regulation changes (See: MyFWC.com/research, and then click freshwater, and alligator-gar).